 Diana is intelligent, jolly and open minded and wants to become a lawyer so that she can stand and fight for children who have gone through the same situation like hers.

-Justine is in senior two at Light College Bulenga boarding school.
+Justine is in senior three at Light College Bulenga boarding school.
 She was rescued by pure & Faultless in 2016 from Kisenyi slum where she was living with her single mother who was unable to pay her school fees.
 Justine is a humble, soft spoken, clean and smart girl.

 In 2015, Pure & Faultless ministries rescued Natasha from a hopeless needy life after going through a nasty experience of rape and defilement.

 Natasha is determined, hardworking, passionate, self-driven and loves to study.